 American Diabetes Association Diabetes Alert Day®, observed annually on the 4th Tuesday in March, is a 1-day wake-up call to inform the American public about the seriousness of diabetes, particularly when diabetes is left undiagnosed or untreated.

 Diabetes Alert Day 2017 is on Tuesday, March 28.

-Diabetes affects more than 29 million Americans or about 9 percent of the United States population.
-It’s also estimated that one in every four persons with diabetes is unaware that they have the disease.
-Did you know that if you have a family history of diabetes, you have a greater chance of getting the type 2 diabetes?
-That means if you have a mother, father, brother, or sister with type 2 diabetes, you have a greater chance of getting the disease.
+Diabetes affects more than 29 million Americans or about 9 percent of the U.S. population.
+It’s also estimated that 1 in every 4 persons with diabetes, or 8 million Americans are unaware that they have the disease.
+If you have a family history of diabetes, you have a greater chance of developing type 2 diabetes.
+You are also more likely to develop type 2 diabetes if you are over age 45, are overweight, or are not physically active.